August 15, 2019

 I hope you have had a memorable summer with your family and friends.
-I will be in my fourth year as the building principal.
-Words can’t express the gratitude I feel to be able to call Uinta Meadows “home.”
+This will be my fifth year as the building principal at UME.
 I look forward to the opportunity to get to know each of you and your children better this upcoming year.
 My primary goal is to provide a school that is safe for all students.
 We want to provide a well-rounded education where students can grow and develop academically, physically, socially, behaviorally and emotionally.
 I sincerely hope that you feel comfortable participating in your student’s education at UME.
 Let’s make their education a team effort.
-We need you.
+We need you!

 We have some new faces at UME this year!
 We welcome these new staff members and know that they will make great contributions to the success of UME and its students.

-The following are staff who have changed positions within UME:
+The following are certified staff who have changed positions within UME: